 Textbooks are required for most online courses.
 You can order textbooks online at the Owens Bookstore website.

-Instructors will typically set regular deadlines for submission of work, including tests.
-Some online courses utilize an online Proctoring Service which may require a web cam.
+Instructors will typically set regular deadlines for the submission of work, including tests.
+Some online courses utilize an online Proctoring Service which may require a webcam.
 Most Instructors will require you to take the test within a designated time frame of a few days.
 Visit the Online Test Taking Guide for more information.

 For Blackboard assistance, please call the IT Help Desk (567) 661-7120 or send an email to email@example.com.
 If you are experiencing technical difficulties during business hours, you can also call e-Learning Technical Support at 1-800-GO-OWENS, ext.
 7333.